crasm/seal/README.md

 `shield` is a container format that lets you check for file corruption without dealing with separate checksum files.

-Distilled, shield is just a file with a prepended sha512 hash.
+Distilled, shield is just a file with a prepended sha512 hash, optionally truncated.

 The header has the following format: